BhokaliClothing/microfocus-2/README.md

 # terraform-microfocus-demo
-A Terraform project to create compute instance for Micro Focus Demo.
+* A Terraform project to create compute instance for Micro Focus Demo.
+* The Terraform state is stored at an S3 bucket to facilitate team collaboration.

 ## Prerequisite
 1. Set up `awscli`
 2. Configure AWS credentials using `aws configure` command
+3. Prepare an AWS Key Pair, use the key pair name for `key_pair_name` variable.

 ## Getting Started